tsuvic/go-sam-lambda-practice/README.md

-# go-sam-lambda-practice
+# ca-geo-corona

-This is a sample template for go-sam-lambda-practice - Below is a brief explanation of what we have generated for you:
+This is a sample template for ca-geo-corona - Below is a brief explanation of what we have generated for you:

 ```bash
 .